semgrep/semgrep-docs/docs/release-notes/august-2023.md

 - The CLI now returns the commit timestamp when running `semgrep ci`.
 - Added optional `min-version` and `max-version` fields for a Semgrep rule, specifying a range of compatible Semgrep versions.
-    - If a rule is incompatible with the version of Semgrep being used, it is reported in the JSON output at the newly-added `info` level, which doesn't cause an exit failure. ([#8496](https://github.com/returntocorp/semgrep/pull/8496/))
+    - If a rule is incompatible with the version of Semgrep being used, it is reported in the JSON output at the newly added `info` level, which doesn't cause an exit failure. ([#8496](https://github.com/returntocorp/semgrep/pull/8496/))
 - The `semgrep scan` command is now more resilient to failures when fetching a configuration file (config) from Semgrep servers.
     - If it can't fetch a config from Semgrep servers it will use backup infrastructure to fetch the most recent successful config for that customers environment. ([#8459](https://github.com/returntocorp/semgrep/pull/8459/))
 - `metavariable-comparison`: You can now use `in` and `not in` for strings in the same sense as in Python, for substring checking. ([#2979](https://github.com/returntocorp/semgrep/pull/8406))